yannickycpan/oxford-mllab/index.md

 - Q1.
 Generative Models.
 Autoencoders: Students will implement various autoencoders, including sparse, denoising, and conditional types.
 I will provide task descriptions, and students will select the appropriate method or combination of methods for the task and draw samples from the autoencoders.

 - Q2.
-Comparative Analysis of Latent SVM and Another Algorithm in Object Detection: Students will:
+Comparative Analysis of Latent SVM and Another Algorithm in Object Detection.
+(TBD) Students will:
   1. Predict which algorithm performs better for specific object detection tasks.
   2. Implement the chosen algorithms to validate their predictions.